Facebook ad boycott campaign goes global

 The outrage in the United States over the death of Floyd has led to an unprecedented reaction from corporations around the world.
 Its impact has been felt beyond U.S. borders.
 Unilever, for example, changed the name of a skin-lightening product popular in India called Fair and Lovely.

 The global campaign will proceed as organizers continue to urge more U.S. companies to participate.
-Jessica Gonzalez, co-chief executive of Free Press, said she has contacted major U.S. telecommunications and media companies to ask them to join the campaign.
+Jessica Gonzalez, co-CEO of Free Press, said she has contacted major U.S. telecommunications and media companies to ask them to join the campaign.

 Responding to demands for more action, Facebook on Sunday acknowledged it has more work to do and is teaming up with civil rights groups and experts to develop more tools to fight hate speech.
 Facebook said its investments in artificial intelligence have allowed it to find 90% of hate speech before users report it.

-Expanding the campaign outside the United States will take a bigger slice off of Facebook’s advertising revenue but is not likely have major financial impact.
+Expanding the campaign outside the United States will take a bigger slice off Facebook’s advertising revenue but is not likely to have a major financial impact.
 Unilever, for instance, on Friday committed to pausing its U.S. spending on Facebook for the rest of the year.
-That only accounts for about 10% of its overall estimated $250 million it spends on Facebook advertising annually, according to Richard Greenfield of LightShed Partners, a media and tech research firm.
+That only accounts for about 10% of the overall estimated $250 million it spends on Facebook advertising annually, according to Richard Greenfield of LightShed Partners, a media and tech research firm.

-Steyer said they will urge global advertisers such as Unilever and Honda, which have only committed to pausing U.S. ads, to pull their Facebook ads globally.
+Steyer said the campaign will urge global advertisers like Unilever and Honda, which have only committed to pausing U.S. ads, to pull their Facebook ads globally.

-Annually, Facebook generates $70 billion in advertising sales and about a quarter of it comes from big companies such as Unilever with the vast majority of its revenue derived from small businesses.
+Annually, Facebook generates $70 billion in advertising sales, and about a quarter of it comes from big companies such as Unilever, with the vast majority of its revenue derived from small businesses.

 But the publicity around its hate speech policies have hurt its perception and stock.
 On Friday, Facebook’s 8.3% decline in stock price wiped out $56 billion in market capitalization.